tyler-sun/ece1513-project/README.md

 The notebooks also require access to the CREMA-D dataset, which can be downloaded directly via the Kaggle API using the dataset ID `ejlok1/cremad`.
 Google Drive is used for saving processed tensors and model checkpoints across sessions.

-The dataset used is the audio files of CREMA-D, which are all in .wav formatting and can be downloaded from Kaggle: https://www.kaggle.com/datasets/ejlok1/cremad.
-Store these files in a directory which can be read by the training scripts (ex. 'data\crema').
-Alternatively, the dataset can be accessed with a Kaggle API key if accessible.

-Some earlier models that were tested using data focused more on preprocessing were developed and are run on .ipynb notebooks, which can be found in [**CNN+DataPreprocesses**](CNN+DataPreprocesses).
-To run these, a platform that supports Jupyter notebooks is required, such as Google Colab.

 ## Usage Instructions